China police: Bomb behind kindergarten blast; suspect dead

 The videos showed ambulances arriving, medics wheeling people into an emergency room and medical personnel treating what appeared to be a child.

-Kindergartens and elementary schools in China have been attacked several times before by suspects authorities have said were mentally ill or bore grudges against their neighbors and society.
+Kindergartens, elementary schools and students in China have been attacked several times before by suspects authorities have said were mentally ill or bore grudges against their neighbors and society.

+Last month, a driver angry over the loss of overtime pay set fire to his school bus in the eastern city of Weihai, killing 13 people, including 11 children from China and South Korea.

 In 2010, nearly 20 children were killed in attacks on schools, prompting a response from top government officials and leading many schools to beef up security by posting guards and installing gates and other barriers.
 Last year, a knife-wielding assailant injured seven students outside a primary school in a northern city.